prontotype/core-LEGACY/data/_system/docs/setup/configuration.md

 To create an environment-specific configuration file, you need to create a YAML file with a name that matches the [value of your environment key](prototypes#environments) set in your `prototypes.yml` file.
 So when the environment is set to `live` the Prontotype will look for a config file called `live.yml`.

+## Per-extension configuration files

+Prototype also allows extensions to specify their own configuration files.
+These behave in exactly the same way as the per-prototype config files above, but are contained within the

 ## Configuration cascade

 When considering your configuration strategy it's worth understanding how configuration files are loaded in Prontotype:

 1. The default (system) configuration file is loaded
+1. If it exists, the prototype-specific config/common.yml is loaded.
+Anything specified in this